 Certain amounts in prior years' consolidated financial statements have been reclassified to conform to the current year's financial statements presentation.
-During the second quarter, investments in AgDirect and Captive Insurance were reclassified from Investment in Farm Credit System entities to Other assets on the Consolidated Balance Sheets.
-Additionally, within the Consolidated Statements of Income and Comprehensive Income, information technology services are presented as a separate income statement line item due to the significance of the balances.
-Prepayment fees collected were reclassified from interest income to noninterest income.
-Debt extinguishment cost were reclassified from interest expense to other noninterest income.
+Certain investments were reclassified from Investment in Farm Credit System entities to Other assets on the Consolidated Balance Sheets.
+Additionally, within the Consolidated Statements of Income and Comprehensive Income, Information technology services are presented as a separate income statement line item due to the significance of the balances.
+Prepayment fees collected were reclassified from Interest income to Loan and other fees.
+Debt extinguishment cost were reclassified from Interest expense to Other noninterest income.
+Income from the investment in Captive insurance was reclassified from Patronage income to Other noninterest income.
 There are reclassifications within certain loan tables shown in Note 3 to separately disclose Financing leases which were previously presented in Other loans and reclassification of certain purchased loans within Production and intermediate-term to Other loans to better align the merged loan portfolio presentation.